For many, many years, le reveillon was the way Franco-Americans ushered in New Year’s Day in New England’s Little Canadas.

 The Roman Catholic parish was central to life in New England’s Little Canadas, and New Year’s Mass was central to the holiday.

-On the last Sunday of the year, the local church auctioned off unrented pews and new churchwardens, known as marguilliers, were elected.
+On the last Sunday of the year, the local church auctioned off unrented pews and parishioners elected new churchwardens, known as marguilliers.

 Catholics celebrate the ‘Solemnity of Mary, the Mother of God’ as a Holy Day of Obligation on New Year’s Day.
 At the end of the New Year’s Mass, the outgoing officer, along with an altar boy or the sexton holding a lighted candle, led his successor to the marguilliers’ pew.

-Sometimes a special door-to-door collection for the poor was made on New Year’s Day.
+Sometimes parishioners made a special door-to-door collection for the poor on New Year’s Day.

 Many Franco-American families gathered before the reveillon for a solemn and emotional moment.
 They came to the home of the grandparents or parents, and the oldest son asked for the blessing.
 In The French-Canadian Heritage in New England, Gerard Breault wrote in 1986,